fzenke/auryn/README.md

 Auryn is Plastic Spiking Neural Network Simulator to simulate recurrent spiking neural networks with synaptic.
 It comes with the GPLv3 (please see COPYING).

-For examples and documentation visit the wiki at http://www.fzenke.net/auryn/
+* For examples and documentation visit http://www.fzenke.net/auryn/
+* Please reporte issues here https://github.com/fzenke/auryn/issues
+* For questions and support http://www.fzenke.net/auryn/forum/

 Quick start
 -----------